There are good managers. And then, there are great ones.

 - People generally procrastinate because they are not laser-focused on their goals.
 They are lower on their list of priorities.
 They dream of a quick win without putting the time and effort into winning.

-Transform your mindset and your goal would become a reality.
+Transform your mindset and the goal will become a reality.

 4. Efficiency in Doing the Job